AdobeDocs/experience-platform.en/help/edge/fundamentals/installing-the-sdk.md

 There are three supported ways to use Adobe Experience Platform Web SDK:

-1. The preferred way to use Adobe Experience Platform Web SDK is via [Adobe Experience Platform Launch](http://launch.adobe.com/).
-Search for `AEP Web SDK` in the extensions catalog, and install then configure the extension.
+1. The preferred way to use Adobe Experience Platform Web SDK is via [Adobe Experience Platform Launch](https://launch.adobe.com/).
-1. Adobe Experience Platform Web SDK is also available on a CDN for you to use.
-You can reference this file or download it and host it on your own infrastructure.
+1. Adobe Experience Platform Web SDK is also available on a content delivery network (CDN) for you to use.
-1. Use the NPM library which exports ES6 and ES5 modules.
+1. Use the NPM library which exports EcmaScript 5 and EcmaScript 2015 (ES6) modules.

-## Option 1: Installing the Launch Extension
+## Option 1: Installing the Adobe Experience Platform Launch extension

-For documentation on the AEP Web SDK Launch Extension see the [launch documentation](https://docs.adobe.com/content/help/en/launch/using/extensions-ref/adobe-extension/aep-extension/overview.html)
+For documentation on the Adobe Experience Platform Web SDK Launch extension, see the [launch documentation](https://docs.adobe.com/content/help/en/launch/using/extensions-ref/adobe-extension/aep-extension/overview.html)

 ## Option 2: Installing the Prebuilt Standalone Version

-The prebuilt version is available on CDN.
-You can reference this file directly on your page, or download and host it on your own infrastructure.
-It is available in a minified and non-minified version.
-The non-minified version is helpful for debugging purposes.
+The prebuilt version is available on a CDN.
+You can reference the library on the CDN directly on your page, or download and host it on your own infrastructure.
+It is available in minified and unminified formats.
+The unminified version is helpful for debugging purposes.

 URL structure: https://cdn1.adoberesources.net/alloy/[VERSION]/alloy.min.js OR alloy.js for the non-minified version.